-I.I INTRODUCTION AND BACKGROUND
+I.I Introduction and Background

-On September 24, 2019, the American Prairie Reserve (APR) submitted a proposal to the United States (US) Department of the Interior (DOI), Bureau of Land Management (BLM) to modify certain terms and conditions of BLM-administered grazing permits held by the APR.
+On September 24, 2019, the American Prairie Reserve (APR) submitted a proposal to the United States (US) Department of the Interior (DOI), Bureau of Land Management (BLM).
+Their application was to modify certain terms and conditions of BLM-administered grazing permits held by the APR.
+This revised proposal was an update to an earlier proposal submitted on Nov.
+20, 2017 that had requested modifications to certain terms and conditions under seven BLMadministered grazing permits held for 18 BLM grazing allotments located in five counties.
 The APR owns private properties, known as "base properties," which gives them grazing preference.
-The BLM allotments considered in this environmental assessment (EA) are Telegraph Creek (allotment #5654), Flat Creek (allotment #5439), Whiterock Coulee (allotment #5417), East Dry Fork (allotment #5617), French Coulee (allotment #5616), and Garey Coulee (allotment #5447), all in the Malta Field Office in Phillips County, Montana.
-The Box Elder allotment (#5655) is associated with the grazing proposal because it would be combined with the Telegraph Creek Allotment, deeded land, and State leases to form APR's Sun Prairie Unit (see Chapter 2).
-It is, therefore, discussed in the assessment, but no change is requested to the permit and no action is needed regarding this allotment.
+The BLM allotments considered in this environmental assessment (EA) are Telegraph Creek (allotment #05654), Flat Creek (allotment #15439), Whiterock Coulee (allotment #15417), East Dry Fork (allotment #05617), French Coulee (allotment #05616), and Garey Coulee (allotment #05447), all in the Malta Field Office in Phillips County, Montana.
+The Box Elder allotment (#15634) is associated with the grazing proposal because it would be combined with the Telegraph Creek Allotment, deeded land, and State leases to form APR's Sun Prairie Unit (see Chapter 2).
+Therefore while the Box Elder allotment (allotment #15634), is discussed in the assessment, no change is requested to the permit and only minor administrative modifications are needed regarding this allotment.

 As described in Chapter 2, the APR proposes to manage their base properties and associated allotments in four "units."
 Together these units comprise 107,850 acres.
-The project area consists of all four APR units within which the seven BLM grazing allotments occur (see Appendix A, Maps).
-The decision area is limited to the BLM-administered lands within the project area that comprise approximately 69,310 acres of BLM-administered lands and currently provide 7,969 animal unit months (AUMs) of permitted use.
+The project area consists of all four APR units within which the seven BLM grazing allotments occur (see Map I-I in Appendix A, Maps).
+The decision area is limited to the BLM-administered lands within the project area that comprise approximately 63,065 acres of BLM-administered lands and currently provide 7,969 animal unit months (AUMs) of permitted use.